DylanTombs/Notes/Transformer.md

 An empty matrix is intialised of size (max_len, d_model) and we broadcast these values to them `position (max_len,1) * div_term (d_model//2,)` → `(max_len, d_model//2)`

 The forward pass the first sequence number of precomputed encodings, adding them to the input embeddings, this preserves the embedding but also adds the positional info.

+## Feed Forward

+This is a mini neural network with 2 weights and 2 bias vectors, with a simple ReLu activation in between.
+The weights are randomly generated and the bias vectors are initialised to 0.

+The forward pass consists of applying the ReLu activation to the input with the first weight and bias.
+This is then applied to the second weight and bias.

+## Layer Normalisation

+Gamma acts as the scaling factor, allowing the network to learn how much to scale the features Beta acts as the shifting factor, allowing the network to learn offsets for each feature Epsilon is also used for numerical stability (small constant)

+For its forward pass, it calculates the mean along the last axis (dimension) and also calculates the standard deviation.
+It them